NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. How to create and merge branches in git[1]
-2. How to edit a file in vim
+2. How to edit a file in vim[1]
-3. How to clone a github repo in Pycharm
+3. How to clone a github repo in Pycharm[1]
 #### Things we don't understand
-1. How to revert a commit
+1. How to revert a commit[1]
-2. How git stores previous versions
+2. How git stores previous versions[1]
-3.
+3. What makes git the standard in version control[1]
 #### Things we want to know next**
 1.
 2.